oyvindberg/typo/site-in/other-features/testing-with-random-values.md

 This covers a lot of interesting ground, test-wise.

-If you enable `enableTestInserts` in `typo.Options` you now get an `testInsert` class, with a method to insert a row for each table Typo knows about.
+If you enable `enableTestInserts` in `typo.Options` you now get an `TestInsert` class, with a method to insert a row for each table Typo knows about.
 All values except ids, foreign keys and so on are *randomly generated*, but you can override them with named parameters.

 The idea is that you: